spring-guides/gs-messaging-redis/README.src.md

 What you'll build
 -----------------

-This guide walks you through the process of using Spring to publish and subscribe to messages sent via Redis.
+This guide walks you through the process of using Spring Data Redis to publish and subscribe to messages sent via Redis.

+> It may sound strange to be using Spring Data Redis as the means to publish messages, but as you'll discover, Redis not only provides a NoSQL data store, but a messaging system as well.

 What you'll need
 ----------------